If you have been caught in a cycle of debt that is causing you stress and anxiety, you need to come up with an effective debt management strategy.

 First, What Really Is Debt?

 Debt usually comes with some type of negative connotation.
 It is simply when money is owed by one party to another, most often owed to banks or loan companies.
-People speak of debt as something that must be avoided at all cost.
+People speak of debt as something that must be avoided at all costs such as payday loan alternative.
 However, sometimes having debt can be good for your credit score – if you always keep up with repayments.

 When Is Debt Not a Good Thing?